enspiral-dev-academy/authenticare/README.md

 * Updated all others dependencies
 * Moved tests to same folder as code under test
 * Removed `testing` folder - I might bring it back later if I can get happy with it
+* Example: require username and password on sign-in and register forms

 ## Version `0.4.7`